PrabhjotKaurGosal/CV/README.md

 * IEEE Access
 * International Conference on Computer Vision and Virtual Reality

+### Judge
+* Invited to judge a senior year design project.
+ECE department, University of Michigan - Dearborn

 ## Talks
 * 07/26/23 - Invited for a talk on AI at IEEE
   * [AI for Everyone](https://www.youtube.com/watch?v=7fwSLF2Q58w)